Authorized Parking Areas

 Students and staff members wishing a ride from the parking lot to elsewhere on campus or vice versa must utilize the University Shuttle during its operating hours.
 Public Safety may not provide rides after hours.
 It is the student's and staff members responsibility to arrange for transportation after the shuttle hours.

 Temporary Parking Passes may be obtained at Public Safety Headquarters on an individual basis.
-Students who are authorized a permanent pass but are using another vehicle on a short-term basis must get a temporary permit.
-Temporary permits are available 24 hours a day.
+Students who are authorized and purchased a permit but are using another vehicle on a short-term basis must get a temporary permit free of charge.
+Those students authorized who did not wish to buy a permit but need a vehicle for the short term will be charged $10.00 per week for the temporary parking pass.
+Temporary passes are available 24 hours a day to authorized eligible students.

 Students who, on occasion, drive a vehicle that has a permit assigned to either a faculty or staff member, must obtain a temporary pass for parking in an area authorized for that student.
 This procedure is to allow students who are using a parent's vehicle to have the same privilege as other students of the same status.
 Resident students who are employed by the University will not be issued staff permits.
 Students may not obtain a permit for a vehicle that is registered to another student or another student's family/guardian.